-The Company uses the cost method to account for its subsidiary, which are the entities over which it has the continuing power to determine the strategic operating, investing and financing policies without the co-operation of others.
+The Company uses the cost method to account for its subsidiary, which is the entity over which it has the continuing power to determine the strategic operating, investing and financing policies without the co-operation of others.

 4. DUE TO RELATED PARTIES